Revisited $\mathcal{T}$, $\mathcal{P}$-odd spin-rotational Hamiltonian of HfF$^+$ for precise $e$EDM measurements: Introduction

 According to estimates within the Standard model, the $e$EDM value is roughly ten orders of magnitude smaller \cite{Khriplovich:97, Yamaguchi:2021}, so there is still a wide room for more sensitive experiments to search for new physics before encountering the SM background.
 A few experiments to search for the $e$EDM with other molecules are under preparation now, including ThF$^+$\cite{ThFp:2016}, BaF~\cite{BaF:2018}, YbF~\cite{YbF:2020} and YbOH~\cite{kozyryev2017precision, isaev2017laser}.

-Considering a great potential for investigations of \Ti, \Par-violating effects (\Ti\ is the time reversal, \Par\ is the space parity) on HfF$^+$ ions, it was proposed in Ref.~\cite{FDK14} to use $^{177}$Hf$^{19}$F$^+$ and $^{179}$Hf$^{19}$F$^+$ ions to measure the nuclear magnetic quadrupole moment (MQM) of $^{177}$Hf and $^{179}$Hf nuclei which have spins $I = 7/2$ and $I=9/2$, respectively.
+Considering a great potential for investigations of various \Ti, \Par-violating effects (\Ti\ is the time reversal, \Par\ is the space parity) on HfF$^+$ ions, it was proposed in Ref.~\cite{FDK14} to use $^{177}$Hf$^{19}$F$^+$ and $^{179}$Hf$^{19}$F$^+$ ions to measure the nuclear magnetic quadrupole moment (MQM) of $^{177}$Hf and $^{179}$Hf nuclei which have spins $I = 7/2$ and $I=9/2$, respectively.
 Then the \Ti,\Par-violating effects arising from the MQM and \eEDM\ in $^{177}$Hf$^{19}$F$^+$ and in $^{177}$Hf$^{19}$F$^+$ were studied in details in Refs.~\cite{Skripnikov:17b, Petrov:18b, Kurchavov:2020, Kurchavov2021}.
 The MQM shift as a function of the external static electric field was calculated and it was shown that MQM effects can be distinguished from the \eEDM\ as MQM shift is different for different levels of hyperfine structure.
+Recently, it was shown~\cite{Prosnyak:2023a} that the result~\cite{newlimit1} can be used to set an order of magnitude updated laboratory constraints on the axion-like-particle-mediated (ALP) \Ti, \Par-violating electron–electron and nucleus–electron interactions for a wide range of ALP masses.

+Beyond the limit on $e$EDM the experimental study of the HfF$^+$ cation provides highly accurate spectroscopy data of the $\Omega-$doublet levels in the external rotating electric and magnetic fields.
+Their calculation from the first principles is very important for the examination of modern molecular theory, possible systematic uncertainties and obtaining physical and chemical properties of the cation.
+These calculations for the electric and magnetic fields strengths and their rotation frequency corresponding to the latest measurement on $^{180}$Hf$^{19}$F$^+$ \cite{newlimit1} is the main goal of the paper.